Grand Junction Distracted Driving Accident Lawyers

 - Rollovers: A distracted driver forces another vehicle to swerve to avoid a collision, leading to a rollover.

-If another driver caused an accident, you might believe that recovering compensation will be an easy task.
+If another driver caused your accident on the Western Slope, you might believe that recovering compensation will be an easy task.
 But under Colorado law, compensation is determined based on “comparable negligence.”
 The insurance company may allege that you were partially responsible for what occurred, so you should get less money.
 Insurance companies are profit-making enterprises, not humanitarian groups.
 They want to pay out as little as possible and will engage in various strategies to achieve that end.

 Without representation from a highly-skilled personal injury attorney, you are at risk of accepting a settlement that is far too low.
 Don’t become a victim of this practice – get legal help.